aLotOfGluten/SustainScapesOpti_Capstone_PUC/results/README.md

 This directory contains the results of the optimization process, either resulting from `solve_problem.py` or `run_all.py`.

-Aditionaly, the directory contains results from solved problems in `../archived`.
+Additionaly, the directory contains example files in `archived/`.

 ---